-Hematuria can be caused by many conditions, such as:
+Hematuria can be caused by many things, such as:

 - Kidney disease